mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

         tracer_context.with_tracer(worker, |tracer| {
             for object in finalizable_objects {
                 if object.is_reachable() {
-                    // Object is still alive, and may be moved if it's copying GC. let new_object = object.get_forwarded_object().unwrap_or(object);
+                    // Object is still reachable, and may have been moved if it is a copying GC. let new_object = object.get_forwarded_object().unwrap_or(object);
                     new_finalizable_objects.push(new_object);
                 } else {
-                    // Object is dead.
-Resurrect it.
+                    // Object is unreachable.
+Retain it.
                     let new_object = tracer.trace_object(object);
                     enqueue_finalizable_object_to_be_executed_later(new_object);
                 }